phflot/flow_registration/README.md

 # Flow-Registration: Optical flow based motion compensation / video stabilization / registration for 2-photon imaging data

 Toolbox for the compensation and stabilization of multichannel microscopy videos.
 The code is written in Matlab, Java (IJ Plugin) and C++.
-The preprint of our paper can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.07.25.453381v1) and the project website with video results [here](https://www.snnu.uni-saarland.de/flow-registration/).
+The publication for this toolbox can be found [here](https://doi.org/10.1002/jbio.202100330) and the project website with video results [here](https://www.snnu.uni-saarland.de/flow-registration/).

 ![Fig1](img/bg.jpg)